 Review your loan annually

-If interest rates drop or your credit profile improves, refinancing to a lower rate can reduce both the EMI and total cost significantly.
+If interest rates drop or your credit profile improves, refinancing to a lower rate or negotiating a rate reduction with your existing lender can reduce both the EMI and total cost significantly.
+Many borrowers stay on the same rate for the entire loan tenure simply because they never asked — a quick review each year can reveal meaningful savings.

-Check your Body Mass Index (BMI) and health status online
+Calculate your Body Mass Index (BMI) instantly using height and weight.
+Check BMI category, healthy weight range, and overall health status online.

 Calculate bike loan EMI, interest rate, and total repayment amount